Prologue ~ A Rocky Start

 In May of 1950 Kyle came home on leave to tell his wife that it was very likely he would soon be sent to Korea where the war was heating up.
 Almost immediately after his boots hit the ground there, he was seriously wounded in the Battle of Inchon and a buddy carried him half a mile to a medical unit where he almost died from loss of blood.
 His injuries were serious enough for him to be released home soon.

 While he was convalescing overseas, Francine’s father Marc died at 62 of a sudden heart attack in his wheat field just across the road from their driveway.
 She was the one who found him while checking their rural mailbox and was so inconsolable that Kyle was shipped to a stateside V. A. hospital in Casper early under medical care.

-It was only after she talked to the doctors long-distance on her parent’s phone that she was told that her husband had been shot in the abdomen and had lost a kidney.
+It was only after she talked to the doctors long-distance on her parent’s new phone that she was told that her husband had been shot in the abdomen and had lost a kidney.
 He’d be alright as long as he was careful with his diet, but he’d be sore walking around, in the saddle and farming for quite some time.

 Francine inherited her parent’s spread and the huge mortgage that went with it.
 If she didn’t do something fast the bank was prepared to foreclose on both ranches.
-Before Kyle could get released from the sickbay, a savvy assistant manager fast-talked Fran into signing ownership of her parents’ ranch over to their bank for the total remaining payments owed on her father’s loan and the del Mar mortgage.
+Before Kyle could get released from the sickbay, a savvy assistant loan manager fast-talked Fran into signing ownership of her parents’ ranch over to their bank for the total remaining payments owed on her father’s debt and the del Mar mortgage.